Gawdl3y/discord-rpbot/README.md

 ## Usage
 Clone the repository, and run `npm install --no-optional && npm run build` in it.
+Copy `settings.example.yaml` to `settings.yml`, and configure the email and password in it for your bot account.
 To run the bot, use `node lib/main.js`.

 ## Commands